8 points for progress over jumps

 Please note that the height data obtained corresponds to the position of the strap in relation to the ground and not the height of your obstacle.

-Why is it interesting for the rider?
+What's in it for the rider?

 2) Shocks absorbed at reception

-Why is it interesting for the rider?
+What's in it for the rider?

-Detecting anomalies to anticipate physical problems.
+Detect anomalies to anticipate physical problems.

 However, it's not uncommon to get a lower score on certain jumps during the session.
 Don't let this worry you.
 This is the case, for example, when a horse is worried about a new obstacle or a piece of scenery.
 He will then abruptly change trajectory as he approaches it.
 Or in the case of a wrong place.
 In this situation, it won't always be the same hind leg that's "weak".
 That is, the one with the lowest percentageFor example, the right hind leg in the illustration above.

-Why is it interesting for the rider?
+What's in it for the rider?

 On the overall score, the further away from perfect 50/50, the more asymmetrical the horse.
-Below 5% average difference (over 10 jumps or more), you need to start watching closely.
+Below 5% average difference (over 10 jumps or more), you need to start watching carefully.
 Especially if the horse was previously symmetrical!
 If this result is repeated over several successive sessions, it may be worth seeking the advice of an osteopath or veterinarian.

-Modeling jumps to improve technique.
+Model your jumps to improve your technique.

 4) The angle and amplitude of the jump: its parabola